Enjoy the endless blue of Shiraho and its coral

 The area can only be accessed by car or by foot.

-Shiraho Beach is just a five-minute drive or 45-minute walk south of New Ishigaki Airport.
+Shiraho Beach is around five minutes by car or around 50 minutes on foot south from Painushima Ishigaki Airport.
 There is no public transportation to the area.

 One of the best ways to explore is by joining a snorkeling tour